busterjs/buster-docs/overview.rst

         }
     });

-See full docs at :ref:`sinon-buster`.
+See full docs at :ref:`buster-sinon`.

 Asynchronous tests